web2project/web2project.github.io/_modules/project_designer.md

 It is a panel based interface rather than the core tab interface and it reduces the need to click multiple tabs to accomplish something.
 In addition its work area is somewhat customizable, and you can perform multiple actions at once.

-For example, you might have a project that needs multiple [[task]].
+For example, you might have a project that needs multiple [Tasks](/modules/tasks.html).
 Rather than use the core task interface, you can use the project designer to add multiple task with different names at once.

 ### The Work Area